tefloon/linux/README.md

-# Archcraft Post-Install: Dotfiles & Setup Scripts
+# Arch + Hyprland: Dotfiles & Setup Scripts

-This repository contains my personal dotfiles and post-installation scripts for quickly configuring a fresh [Archcraft](https://archcraft.io/) (Openbox) system to my preferred environment.
+This repository contains my personal dotfiles and post-installation scripts for quickly configuring a fresh Arch Linux (or EndeavourOS) system with the Hyprland compositor.

+The session is managed by `uwsm` for a clean, minimal startup process.

 ## Features

 - Automated installation of essential packages (official & AUR)
-- Symlinks for dotfiles (`.zshrc`, Openbox config, SSH config, etc.)
+- Symlinks for all configs (`hypr`, `waybar`, `.zshrc`, etc.)
 - Bitwarden CLI integration for secrets (SSH keys, API tokens)
 - Custom scripts and aliases for productivity
-- Openbox keybindings and theming
+- Hyprland keybindings and theming
-- FZF, Zoxide, and other modern CLI tools
+- Wayland-native tooling: `wofi`, `swaylock`, `grim`, `slurp`
 - Easily extensible for VMs or bare metal

 ---